 Like all of our cases of drug addiction, treatment usually lasts around 28-days.
-In this time, patients take part in an intensive residential program at our treatment center.
+During this time, patients take part in an intensive residential program at our treatment center.
 We understand that every addiction is unique.
 Each person responds differently to their particular treatment program, and their specific substance.
 Therefore, every treatment and recovery procedure will vary, depending on that specific individual.
 Following assessments from our team of medical professionals, we are given a much clearer idea of how long your treatment will last.

 At Cornerstone, new psychoactive drug addiction is built upon a 12-step addiction treatment model.
 This is modeled around the Alcoholics Anonymous organization’s (AA) abstinence program, but also takes into account the specific needs of each patients’ unique circumstances.
 At Cornerstone, our patients are always at the heart of all treatment programs.
 The 12-step program is a recovery plan, directed by a set of guiding values and beliefs.
 These all focus on challenging addictive and toxic behavior; underpinned by spiritual influences that teach both self-worth and humility.